sadmananik/genContent-studio/docs/user-guide.md

 - **Cannot edit:** check whether the project is Viewer-only or whether the owner changed your permission.
 - **Content disappeared after reload:** save the workspace before leaving and confirm the project is the correct type.
 - **No collaborators visible:** refresh the project after checking the connection and access state.
+- **Quick reaction not sent:** check that the project is still open and the realtime connection is active, then try again after the short cooldown.
 - **No audit history:** only the project owner can open it, and a new project may not have recorded activity yet.
 - **No favourites visible:** confirm you are signed in to the account that saved the response or template, then refresh the Favorites page or Templates Favorites tab.